yayegeyay/yayegeyay.github.io/index.markdown

 ## The Architecture Mindset

-Most companies approach AI like renovating a house—adding smart devices to existing structures.
+Most companies approach AI like renovating a house by adding smart devices to existing structures.
 I approach it like an architect designing a new building optimized for modern technology from the foundation up.

 This systems thinking perspective is what enabled me to:
 - Build AI sales systems that generated 7-figure ARR in 10 months